grupuntzel/common-user-training-repository/README.md

 # common-user-training-repository
 ## About the Repository

-This is a demo repository used for the Telia's Internal GitHub training.
+This is a demo repository used for the GitHub Common training.
 The repository will contain some example code, branches, and tabs to help to vizualize the different functionalities of the GitHub's user interface.

 ## Training Agenda